oneminch/Notes/Next.js.md

 - It involves statically generating parts of a page that don't require data, and, after page load, fetch data on the client-side to populate the page with relevant data.
     - This approach can be useful for private or user-specific pages where SEO is irrelevant, such as dashboards.
-- The [SWR](https://swr.vercel.app/) React hook can be a useful tool for client-side data fetching in Next.js
+- The [SWR](https://swr.vercel.app/) React hook library is commonly used for client-side data fetching in Next.js
 ## Routing

 - Next.js uses file-system routing.
 - The built-in `<Link>` component (from `next/link`) enables client-side navigation between pages in the same Next.js app.
 - A page is a React component exported from a file in the `pages/` directory.

 ### Types
 #### Pages Router

 - It uses the `pages/` directory.
     - Global layout: `pages/_app.jsx`
     - Entry point: `pages/index.jsx`

 #### App Router

 - App Router is a newer evolution of the Pages Router.
 - It uses the `app/` directory.
-    - Global layout: `app/layout.jsx`
+    - Global layout: `app/layout.jsx` (Required)
     - Entry point: `app/page.jsx`

 ### Dynamic Routes

 - In a statically generated Next.js app, when an `async` `getStaticPaths` is exported from a page that uses dynamic routes, Next.js will statically pre-render all the paths specified by the function.